khovkevin25/Project4/README.md

   - Absence of balding had a precision of 55% and recall of 57%
   - Presence of balding had a precision of 54% and recall of 53%

-- In addition, after evaluating the model against the training and testing set, there is a clear occurance of overfitting.
-In other words, the model is memorizing the training set to well that it is not able to make correct predictions on new data.
+- After evaluating the model against the training and testing set, there is a clear occurance of overfitting.
+In other words, the model is memorizing the training set to well that it is not able to make correct predictions on new data, the testing set.
 ### Optimized Steps and Results
 - Overfitting still present
 ## **Summary & Limitations**